Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Introduction

-We design also several algorithms for (estimation and approximation of) vertex-cover based on its relation to maximum matching.
-Table \ref{tab:SWMVC} summarizes our results and compares them to previous algorithms \cite{Otniel16}.

-For general graphs, our sliding-window algorithm (Theorem \ref{thm:SW_VC}) improves the previous approximation ratio, essentially from 8 to 4, using the same space complexity.
-The improvement comes from relating the minimum vertex-cover to the greedy matching (instead of to the optimal matching) and utilizing its almost-smoothness.
-For VDP (vertex-disjoint paths\footnote{A graph $\G$ is said to be VDP if $G$ is a union of vertex-disjoint paths.}) and forest graphs (arboricity $\alpha=1$) we compare our two sliding-window estimation algorithms to one another as well as to the known turnstile estimation algorithm \cite{Otniel16}.
-Notice that the space complexity in our Theorem \ref{thm:SW-forVC-polylog} is much better, $\Oe{\log^{4}n}$ compared to $\Oet{\sqrt{n}}$ in the other two, although the approximation ratio is slightly worse.
+We design several algorithms also for (estimation and approximation of) vertex-cover based on its relation to maximum matching as summarized in Table \ref{tab:SWMVC}.
+First, for general graphs, our sliding-window algorithm (Theorem \ref{thm:SW_VC}) improves the previous approximation ratio, essentially from 8 to 4, using the same space complexity.
+The improvement comes from utilizing the almost-smoothness of the greedy matching (instead of the optimal vertex-cover).
+Next, for VDP (vertex-disjoint paths\footnote{A graph $\G$ is said to be VDP if $G$ is a union of vertex-disjoint paths.
+This family was used to prove lower bounds in \cite{Esfandiari:2018:SAE:3266298.3230819}.}) and forest graphs (arboricity $\alpha=1$) we compare our two sliding-window estimation algorithms to one another, as well as to the known turnstile estimation algorithm \cite{Otniel16}.
+Notice that Theorem \ref{thm:SW-forVC-polylog} applies also to VDP graphs (as a special case of forests) and thus offers a much better space complexity than Theorem \ref{thm:SW-forVC-sqrt}, $\Oe{\log^{4}n}$ compared to $\Oet{\sqrt{n}}$, although the approximation ratio is slightly worse.